India Water And Wastewater Treatment (WWT) Technology Market Size and Share

 India Water And Wastewater Treatment (WWT) Technology Market Report Scope

 The Indian water and wastewater treatment (WWT) technology market is segmented by equipment type and end-user industry.
-The market is segmented by equipment type into treatment equipment, process control equipment, and pumps.
-The treatment equipment is further segmented into oil/water separation, suspended solids removal, dissolved solids removal, biological treatment/nutrient, metals recovery, disinfection/oxidation, and other treatment equipment.
-The market is segmented by end-user industry: municipal, food and beverage, pulp and paper, oil and gas, healthcare, poultry and agriculture, chemical, and other end-user industries.
-The report offers the market size in value terms in USD for all the abovementioned segments.
+By equipment type, the market is segmented into treatment equipment and process control equipment, and pumps.
+By end-user industry, the market is segmented into municipal, food and beverage, pulp and paper, oil and gas, healthcare, poultry and agriculture, chemical and petrochemical, and other industries.
+For each segment, the market sizing and forecasts have been done on the basis of value (USD).

 By Equipment Type